ChiFrontEnd/Games/README.md

 ## 📌 Overview

-Welcome to my personal collection of web-based games!
-This repository serves as a centralized hub for my browser-based game development projects, focusing on logic, user interaction, and clean code.
+Welcome to CodeArcade Studio — a curated collection of interactive, browser‑based projects.
+This repository is designed as a professional showcase of my web development journey, blending games, UI experiments, and creative clones.
+Each project emphasizes clean code, user interaction, and modern web practices, while also leaving room for fun and experimentation.

 ---